-- describe the general global health situation and factors that determine variations and summarize general strategies relevant for improving global health
+- describe and explain the general global health situation and factors that determine variations and summarize general strategies relevant for improving global health

-- in relation to common communicable dieseases: describe the global burden, vulnerable groups, transmission, clinical manifestation and management
+- in relation to common communicable diseases: describe the global burden, vulnerable groups, transmission, clinical manifestation and management

 - in relation to maternal- and child health: describe the global burden, clinical manifestation and management of common diseases and disorders